bodenlab/GRASP-suite/content/project/graspcmd/index.md

 ## GRASP command-line interface

+Users who would like to automate ASR, there is now a command-line version of GRASP that contains all of the indel inference methods.
+Indels are encoded using either Position Specific (PS), Simple Indel Coding (SIC), or Bi-directional Edge (BE) methods, and inferred using either Parsimony (P) or Maximum Likelihood (ML).

+This gives six methods - PS-P, PS-ML, SIC-P, SIC-ML, BE-P, BE-ML.

+It is implemented in [bnkit](https://github.com/bodenlab/bnkit) on the branch 'POG2020' as a class `asr.GRASP`.

-Users who would like to automate ASR, there is now a limited-feature, command-line version of GRASP.
-It is implemented in [bnkit](https://github.com/bodenlab/bnkit) (because that's where all the essential code resides) as a class `reconstruction.GraspCmd`.
+there is also alimited-feature, legacy command-line version of GRASP.
+It is implemented in [bnkit](https://github.com/bodenlab/bnkit) on the `master` branch as a class `reconstruction.GraspCmd`.

 ### GraspCmd: What can it do?